Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY RESULTS

-\textbf{Violation of application guidelines, leading to AI being blocked (N=2).} For example, when an AI companion on Character.AI generated harmful, discriminatory, or violent content, the application automatically blocked the AI’s output and displayed a pop-up message stating, \textit{``Sometimes, the AI-generated response does not meet our guidelines.''} Such situations occurred in the scenarios of a wealthy woman discriminating against the poor and a man preventing his wife from eating a late-night snack while criticizing her for being overweight.
+Violation of application guidelines, leading to AI output being blocked (N=2).
+In these cases, the AI companion initially produced responses that users experienced as discriminatory, controlling, or harmful.
+When users attempted to address or repair the conflict through continued interaction, the platform intervened by blocking the AI’s output and displaying a pop-up message stating, \textit{``Sometimes, the AI-generated response does not meet our guidelines.''} Rather than resolving the situation, this intervention often intensified users’ frustration, as it abruptly interrupted their attempts to negotiate boundaries or seek acknowledgment.
+Such cases occurred in scenarios involving a wealthy woman expressing contempt toward poorer people and a male partner preventing his wife from eating a late-night snack while criticizing her body weight.

-\textbf{The behavior of the AI companion threatened core values, leading the participant to voluntarily abandon resolving the conflict (N=1).} P7 explained why: \textit{``The AI portraying the man suddenly admitted to cheating, so is the goal still not to break up?
+The behavior of the AI companion threatened user’ core values, leading the participant to voluntarily abandon resolving the conflict (N=1).
+P7 explained why: \textit{``The AI portraying the man suddenly admitted to cheating, so is the goal still not to break up?
 I feel there’s no point in staying with someone like this.''}